serverless/dashboard/docs/index.md

 Welcome to Serverless Console, a developer-first observability service for apps built on serverless architectures.

-Here's what you need to start using console.
+Here's what you need to start using Serverless Console.

 ## Onboard using the browser